WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

   * *byte offset* |U32| from the beginning of the function to the wire byte index of the call instruction (this must be a `call_ref` or a `call_indirect`, otherwise the hint will be ignored)
   * *hint length* |U32| in bytes
   * call target information
-    * *call target type* |U32|
     * *function index* |U32|
     * *call frequency* |U32| in percent

-The call target type is always 0 (target within same module) for now and serves as a placeholder for future support of other targets (e.g. functions in other modules, embedder provided functions, etc.).
-If an unknown call target type is read, the rest of the information for this site is skipped.
-It therefore makes sense to list all the call targets of type 0 first.

 The accumulated call frequency must add up to 100 or less.
 If it is less than 100, then other call targets that are not listed are responsible for the missing calls.
 Together with the inline hints on call frequency, this can information can be used to inline function calls as well.
 The effective call frequency for each call target is then the inlining call frequency multiplied by the fractional call frequency encoded in this section.

-Similarly to the compilation order section, not all call sites need to be annotated and not all call targets be listed.
-However, if other call targets are known but not emitted (or of an unsupported type), then the frequency must be below 100 to inform the engine of the missing information.